Find a quiet place to relax and sip homemade sparkling raspberry lemonade pressé slowly with your friends and family.

 The waitress described it as a fragrant carbonated lemonade with a little sugar.
 Our pressé was served in a lovely glass bottle with a straw.

-We enjoyed it so much that we decided to make a sugar-free version at home, substituting the elderflower for raspberries.
+We enjoyed it so much that we decided to make a sugar-free version at home, substituting the elderflower for raspberries, and add it to our collection of favorite drink recipes.

 Then I recommend finding a quiet place to relax and sip slowly with your friends and family.